Marginal utility: Marginality

-In the study of Economics, the term marginal refers to a small change, starting from some baseline level.
+In the study of economics, the term marginal refers to a small change, starting from some baseline level.
 Philip Wicksteed explained the term as follows:

 Marginal considerations are considerations which concern a slight increase or diminution of the stock of anything which we possess or are considering.
 Another way to think of the term marginal is the cost or benefit of the next unit used or consumed, for example the benefit that you might get from consuming a piece of chocolate.
 The key to understanding marginality is through marginal analysis.
 Marginal analysis examines the additional benefits of an activity compared to additional costs sustained by that same activity.
 In practice, companies use marginal analysis to assist them in maximizing their potential profits and often used when making decisions about expanding or reducing production.

 Utility

-As a topic of economics, utility is used to measure worth or value.
-Economists have commonly described utility as if it were quantifiable, that is, as if different levels of utility could be compared along a numerical scale.
+Utility is an economic concept that refers to the level of satisfaction or benefit that individuals derive from consuming a particular good or service, which is quantified using units known as utils (derived from the Spanish word for useful).
+However, determining the exact level of utility that a consumer experiences can be a challenging and abstract task.
+To overcome this challenge, economists rely on the consent of revealed preferences, where they observe the choices made by consumers and use this information to rank consumption options from the least preferred to the most desirable.

-Initially, the term utility is equated usefulness with the production of pleasure and avoidance of pain by moral philosophers such as Jeremy Bentham and John Stuart Mill.
-Moreover, under the influence of this philosophy, viewed utility as "the feelings of pleasure and pain" and further as a "quantity of feeling".
+Initially, the term utility equated usefulness with the production of pleasure and avoidance of pain by moral philosophers, Jeremy Bentham and John Stuart Mill.
+In line with this philosophy, the concept of utility was defined as "the feelings of pleasure and pain" and further as a "quantity of feeling".

 Contemporary mainstream economic theory frequently defers metaphysical questions, and merely notes or assumes that preference structures conforming to certain rules can be usefully proxied by associating goods, services, or their uses with quantities, and defines "utility" as such a quantification.

 In any standard framework, the same object may have different marginal utilities for different people, reflecting different preferences or individual circumstances.